Exploring the Pigeons Nesting Habits

 Both the male and female will incubate the eggs, but the female will be the one spending the most time on the eggs sitting from mid-afternoon to mid-morning.

-How Long Will it Take for Eggs to Hatch?
+How Long Before Eggs Hatch?

 Pigeon eggs will hatch within 17 - 19 days from the start of incubation.
 Incubation and not gestation period is the term used with birds.